The Purpose of a Meeting Agenda: Productivity and Efficiency

 Poorly prepared meeting agendas lead to time wastage and dissatisfaction for employees and team managers.

-It’s important to avoid these common mistakes when drafting a meeting agenda.
-They include:
+Avoid these common mistakes when drafting a meeting agenda:

 Finding a balance is always key.
 When there are too many agenda items, the meeting becomes exhausting and unfocused.
 There’s also the risk of hastily addressing each item to save time.
 Similarly, fewer agenda items result in shorter, more often vague meetings.